Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

-\labelpar{1.3} The main algorithm is based on a special construction: we will take an arbitrary germ $g:(\bfc^3,0)\to (\bfc,0)$ such that $\Phi=(f,g)$ forms an ICIS.
+\bekezdes\labelpar{1.3} \ The `Main Algorithm' is based on a special construction: we take an arbitrary germ $g:(\bfc^3,0)\to (\bfc,0)$ such that $\Phi=(f,g)$ forms an ICIS.
 The topology of such a map is described in Looijenga's book \cite{Lj}, and it will be used intensively.
-We recall the necessary material in \ref{s:ICIS}.
+We recall the necessary material in Chapter \ref{s:ICIS}.\ix{Main Algorithm}

 In general, $\Phi$ provides a powerful tool to analyse the germ $f$ or its $g$--polar properties.
-Usually, for an arbitrary germ $f$ with 1--dimensional singular locus, one takes a plane curve singularity $P:(\bfc^2,0)\to (\bfc,0)$ and considers the composed function $P\circ \Phi$, which can be thought of as an approximation of $f$ by isolated singularities.
-E.g., if $P(c,d)=c+d^k$, then $P\circ \Phi=f+g^k$ is one of the most studied test series, the Iomdin series of $f$ associated with $g$ \cite{Io,Le2}. \ix{polar} \ix{singularities!composed} \ix{ICIS!discriminant}
+Usually, for an arbitrary germ $f$ with 1--dimensional singular locus, one takes a plane curve singularity $P:(\bfc^2,0)\to (\bfc,0)$ and considers the composed function $P\circ \Phi$.
+For certain germs $P$, this can be thought of as an approximation of $f$ by isolated singularities.
+For example, if $P(c,d)=c+d^k$, then $P\circ \Phi=f+g^k$ is one of the most studied test series, the Iomdin series of $f$ associated with $g$ \cite{Io,Le2}. \ix{polar} \ix{singularities!composed} \ix{ICIS!discriminant}

-If one wishes to understand the geometry of $P\circ \Phi$, e.g, its Milnor fiber, then one needs to analyse all the intersections of $\{P=\delta \}$ with the discriminant $\Delta$ of $\Phi$, and one has to understand the whole monodromy representation of $\Phi$ (over the complement of $\Delta$) --- a very difficult task, in general.
-On the other hand, if one wishes to determine some `correction terms' `only'(e.g. $i(f)-i(f+g^k)$ for an invariant $i$), it is enough to study $\Phi$ only above the neighbourhood of the link of the distinguished discriminant component $\Delta_1:=\Phi(V_f)$.
+If we wish to understand the geometry of $P\circ \Phi$, for example its Milnor fiber, then we need to analyse all the intersections of $\{P=\delta \}$ with the discriminant $\Delta$ of $\Phi$, and we have to understand the whole monodromy representation of $\Phi$ over the complement of $\Delta$ --- a very difficult task, in general.
+On the other hand, if we `only' wish to determine some `correction terms' --- for example, $i(f)-i(f+g^k)$ for an invariant $i$ ---, it is enough to study $\Phi$ only above a neighbourhood of the link of the distinguished discriminant component $\Delta_1:=\Phi(V_f)$.

-This fact has been exploited in many different levels, and for several invariants, see e.g. the articles of L\^e and Teissier initiating and developing the `theory of discriminants' \cite{Le1,Le2,Te}; the article of Siersma \cite{Si2} about the zeta function of the Iomdin series, or its generalizations by the first author, cf. \cite{NPhg} and the references therein. \ix{L\^e} \ix{Teissier} \ix{Siersma} \ix{Iomdin series}
+This fact has been exploited at many different levels, and for several invariants, see e.g. the articles of L\^e and Teissier initiating and developing the `theory of discriminants' \cite{Le1,Le2,Te}; the article of Siersma \cite{Si2} about the zeta function of the Iomdin series, or its generalizations by the first author, cf. \cite{NPhg} and the references therein. \ix{L\^e} \ix{Teissier} \ix{Siersma} \ix{Iomdin series}